 A power bank is one of the lifesaving wild camping essentials that you don’t want to forget home when you are trekking for days around the wilderness.
 Even though it’s better to stay away from the internet and enjoy the moment while camping, then the phone is still essential to your safety.

 The best wild camping areas are the places that are free of noise and hustle, but only the sounds of nature.
 It means that you would probably stay away from living areas.
 So you need at least a phone to not get lost or for unexpected help.
 Also the most important is to keep your electronics alive, so a power bank is one wild camping essential item.

 My recommendation is to acquire a power bank that can be charged through solar panels.
 It’s the safest way to have power wherever you go.

 Recommendation: Power Bank with Solar Panels.

 It’s the basic wild camping equipment list and you can always add some additional items, depending on your needs and if you have any room in your backpack.
 The most important thing to carry with you is a good attitude to enjoy your camping adventures to the fullest.

 When you already know what essentials for wild camping to take, but don’t know how to “survive”, then read next a guide to wild camping.

-Read more about Outdoors:
+Read more about Adventure travel: